-As shown in Table 2.2, subsistence agriculture is the main source of income for the rural poor and it accounts for 63.7 percent of income.
-Despite this, most agricultural production is home-consumed.
+As shown in Table 2.2, subsistence agriculture is the main source of income for the rural poor, accounting for 63.7 percent of income.
+Despite this, most agricultural production is home-

+23 Government of Malawi (2000) Malawi Demographic and Health Survey consumed.
 Notably, income from agricultural sales is not the most important source of cash income in rural areas.
-The major source of cash income for Malawian households is wage income, which contributes about 13.0 percent of income for the rural poor.
-However, there is limited participation in the cash economy by the poor.
+The major source of cash income for Malawian households is wage income, which contributes about 13.0 percent of income for the rural poor28.
+However, there is limited participation in the cash economy by the poor, especially by women.

-12 Malawi Government (2000) Malawi Demographic and Health Survey 2000
+24 Government of Malawi (2000) Malawi Demographic and Health Survey 2000